|Home||Wight Order of Druids|

 f. offer advice to those within and outside Druidry on the Druid belief and local Druid resources on the Isle of Wight.

 Order Governance – In forming the Order, it is recognised that modern Druidry is adverse to hierarchy.
 For this reason, there is no current intention to appoint an “Archdruid” of the Order.
-The current ‘Head’ of the Order assumes that title for purely administrative and coordinating purposes during the formation of the Order.
+The current ‘Head’ of the Order assumes that title for purely administrative and coordinating purposes.
 In due course, that position will be elected by members who will also decide any future title and role for the Head of the Order and any other formal positions in the Order deemed necessary.

 Joining the Order – The Order on the internet is currently being hosted on the website of the Peaceful Earth Druid Grove (Isle of Wight) until an exclusive website is developed.
 Application to join the Order should be made via the “Contact Us” page at that website.
 Applications should confirm the applicant’s location as being the Isle of Wight or immediate surrounding area and provide a brief explanation of their current Druid practice.
 Applications will be considered by the Order and the applicant advised of the Order’s decision.
 Those who run Druid Groves on the Isle of Wight or immediate surrounding area may also apply for Grove affiliate membership of the Order in the same way.
 Those who have an interest in Druidry but have not yet started practicing the Druid belief are also welcome to contact the Order but will not be considered for membership until they decide to commit to Druidry and commence practicing that belief.